 Another EV group that includes both BEVs and PHEVs in its definition of electric is EV-Volumes.com.
 Who says of themselves, “We forecast global EV sales, comprising battery-electric vehicles (BEVs) and plug-in hybrids (PHEVs).”

-So what about respected media groups who use the term electric vehicle and include plug-in hybrids?
+So what about respected media groups who use the terms electric vehicle and electrified vehicle and include plug-in hybrids?
 One perfect example is Elektrek.
 In an article published this very week titled “The révolution is on: France has record year in EV sales,” the author includes both BEVs and PHEVs in support of the title, saying, “It was a very good year in France for electric cars, for all kinds of reasons – among them, new cheaper cars entering the market supported by generous government subsidies.
 In 2023, 26% of new cars sold in France were battery electric and plug-in hybrid vehicles, a huge 47% jump from 2022.”

 Inside EVs has for the most part, started to differentiate between types of EVs.
 However, for the better part of a decade, the company listed all “plug-in” model sales on one chart.
 The publication still covers plug-in hybrids in its work, though we are not claiming they speak of PHEVs as “electric vehicles.”
 Our point is that if PHEVs are not EVs, then why discuss them at all in a publication called Inside EVs?